rtCamp/rtMedia/README.md

 BuddyPress Media adds Photos, Music, Videos & Albums to your BuddyPress.
 Supports mobile devices (iPhone/iPad, etc) and automatic audio/video conversion.

+#### Important ####

+BuddyPress Media now includes [full translation support](https://rtcamp.com/tutorials/buddypress-media-translation/).
+Head over to the [translation project](http://rtcamp.com/translate/projects/buddypress-media/) to contribute your translations.
+If you don't see the language of your choice, let us know in the support forum, we'll add it.

+#### iOS6 Uploads ####

+There's a bug in iOS 6, due to which multiple image uploads won't work.
+It provides all images as image.jpeg which the WordPress uploader (plupload) doesn't like.
+It assumes that it's got duplicate images and will upload just one.

 #### Features ####

 * Images, Music, Videos Upload
 * User-Albums Support
+* Group Media Support
 * Multiple files upload with Drag-n-Drop
 * Uploading Photos/Videos via mobile (Tested on iPhone running iOS6)
 * HTML5 player (with fall back to flash/silverlight player support)